-Note: For each voting law in this table, model was run with that voting law as the main predictor, with the same controls as the voting ease scale analysis.
-Coefficients represent the association between the voting law and voter fraud holding all other covariates constant. p < 0.1, p < 0.05, p < 0.01 sion run for each law.
+Table 7.2 shows the coefficients for each voting and registration law from individual regression run for each law for both ways of calculating fraud (by population and by ballots).
 Each of these regressions included the same covariates from our basic model.
-None of the voting laws are statistically related to the rate of voter fraud.
+None of the voting laws are statistically related to either rate of voter fraud.
 Based on this analysis, there is no evidence of systematic voter fraud.
 There is also no evidence that any particular voting or registration law is related to voter fraud.